Configuring Basic macOS Management in Workspace ONE UEM

 - Launch the Photo Booth application.
 The application reports that there is no connected camera.

-- Launch the Screenshot application, which is in the Utilities folder under Applications.
+Note: This will only work on a macOS device that has a built-in camera. - Launch the Screenshot application, which is in the Utilities folder under Applications.
 If the macOS Device Restrictions profile created earlier is configured and applied correctly, the Screenshot application will not launch.

-Configuring an Accessibility Profile for macOS Users
+Configuring an accessibility profile for macOS users

 In this exercise, configure Accessibility settings for a specific, enrolled user on a macOS device by configuring a user-level profile.